The Delmonico Room at the Hotel Fauchère, features fine regional American cuisine in an elegant and traditional setting.

 A portrait of Louis Fauchère hangs prominently in the Delmonico Room, overseeing every dish served.

-Breakfast is served in the Delmonico Room and on the Porch (weather permitting) everyday from 8:00 a.m. to 10:00 a.m.
+Breakfast is currently for our house guests and is served in the Delmonico Room and on the Porch (weather permitting) everyday from 8:00 a.m. to 10:00 a.m.

 Brunch is served in the Delmonico Room and on the Porch (weather permitting) on Saturdays and Sundays from 10:00 a.m. to 3 p.m.